MicrosoftDocs/architecture-center/docs/guide/hpc/ultrafluidx-content.md

 ## ultraFluidX performance results

-GPU-based fluid dynamics simulations were run to test ultraFluidX.

-The Roadster and CX1 models are used as test cases.
+The Roadster and CX1 models were used as test cases.
 This image shows the roadster model:

 :::image type="content" source="media/ultrafluidx/roadster.png" alt-text="Figure that shows the roadster model." border="false":::